 So that’s what a ‘normal’ sized house would look like if it were professionally designed and built using shipping containers and plenty of funds.
 Pretty cool considering the use of recycled materials, don’t you think?
 It’s a little larger than what I usually like to feature here, but some folks truly need more space.

 Container home number six can definitely be considered ‘tiny’ though at just 192 square feet using a 24′ long container.
 It will cost you upwards of $59,500 if you want one built for you by Seattle-based Hybrid Architecture.
-This particular design is called The Nomad and in 2011 was featured in Sunset Magazine, according to Tiny House Listings.
+This particular design is called The Nomad and in 2011 was featured in Sunset Magazine.

-As you can tell the roof is topped with giant solar panels to help power most of the home while the deck gives you just enough outside area to enjoy.
+As you can tell the roof is topped with giant solar panels to help power most of the home while the deck gives you just enough outdoor space to enjoy.

 This 24′ container home is designed to sleep up to four people comfortably.